Browse Integrations & API

 - In the Entra admin portal, open the Home or Overview tab and copy your Tenant ID.

-- Toggle Enable Connection on.
-You can flip this off at any time to revert to local logins.
+- Paste your Tenant ID, leave Enabled on, and click Save.
+You can disable the connection at any time to revert to local logins.

 Step 2: Authorize ScoutDNS in Entra